 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

 Helpful tools and supplies:

 Each shelf has its own tutorial along with a list of tools you’ll need for that given project.
 However, for the bulk of most any DIY building project, here’s a list of standard tools and supplies that will come in mighty handy:

-Kreg Jig pocket hole maker (optional.
+Kreg Jig for making pocket holes (optional.
 See my K4 HERE)

-This easy stacked shelving using blocks as shelf brackets is very easy to change up!
-Simply cut the wood blocks to the length desired to adjust the height, then stack the works!
+This easy stacked shelving using blocks as shelf brackets and plain cedar boards as shelf boards is very easy to assemble and change up!
+Simply cut the wood blocks to the length desired to adjust the shelf height desired, then stack them up like blocks!

 Desiring a place to store my paint supplies, I decided to build a row of shelves for on top of a worktable.